qilong-zhang/Pytorch_Universal-adversarial-perturbation/README.md

 X = ImagetNet('universal_attack/data/', 1000, 10, transforms = transform)
 ```

-Then you can run the following demo code
+After you modify all the path, then you can run the following demo code
 ```
 python search.py
 ```